HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 There are many elements of my project that are novel.
 Overall, I have not been able to find something exactly like my project. i have found iterations of miniature models that use electronics but do not incorporate the larger narrative or physical book and on the other hand, I have found interactive books that do not involve a physical miniature space (as seen in my related projects section).
 By combining theses two different projects I have created a novel experience.
 I wanted to create something that combines the feeling of physically reading a book with a visual physical expereince, which I had never seen before.
 Rather than digitally creating visuals that tell a story or two dimensionally visualising a story in a physical space, I aimed to created a experience that visually narrates a physical book in a physical space.
 I wanted to create a very unique expereince and truly bring the reader into the story.
 I often find myself getting lost in the words on a page and not truly imaginatively visualising what is happening, so I wanted to elucidate a story in an actual physical space.
 ALthough in our modern world there are other forms of visual entertainment such as movies and books, I created a whole new experience that is more complex, engaging and immersive and combines the visual component of movies but alters it to be three dimensional and the narrative of a book.

 An interesting extension of this project would be to instead of having a book record my voice to play with it.
 This changes the experience greatly as it transitions from more of a physical realm moving towards more of a strictly visual space.
 This of course introduces the great debate of books vs movies/audio books and the difference between holding a physical book and reducing entertainment as just a visually stimulating experience.
 I like the incorporation of the book as it relates the physical space to a physical book and makes the experience more authentic.
 If there was basically no human interaction, why not just watch a movie.
 I guess this is interesting because you can see the three dimensional space but reduces the relatability as I wanted to make it seem as if you were in the scene yourslef, which accounts for the lack of characters in the physical space and the first person story.

+My project could also be adpated into an educational tool.
+Each page could have a wod and then that action could be represented in the scene. this would help children learn the meanings behinds words and to eventually associate words with their corresponding meanings.
+This would completely change the expereince as the target udience, complexity of use, and simple visual representation would need to be adapted so that children can easily use, understand and learn from the device.

+Overall, I really enjoyed both the process and final product.
+I enjoyed learning about new ideological design processes and implementing them in a real context.
+I liked designing the room and creating a thorough experience through the small details and overall ambience of the room.
+The final product is also very rewarding as I put in a lot of work and it is nice to see my project in its final form: operating well and looking aesthetically pleasing.